kmantel/squawker/README.md

 ## Features:

 * Privacy: No tracking, with all data local
-* No ads: Not clogged by multipe ads
+* No ads: Not clogged by multiple ads
 * Feed: View all your subscriptions in a chronological feed
 * Subscriptions: Follow and group accounts
 * Search: Find users and tweets